Prerequisites

 The first place you want to go is the “Project Structure” settings panel in IntelliJ.
 You’ll find that under

-Project Structure Location
+→ Project Structure

 Inside the Project Structure panel, you want to select “Project” and open up the tab that